 Cloud Security Testing

-Cyber Legion is a One stop-shop solution for all security stakeholders to ensure that their businesses are well guarded against security issues and cyber attacks.
-One Security platform for all your company security threats, risks, vulnerabilities and engagements.
+Cyber Legion is a one-stop-shop solution for all security stakeholders to ensure that their businesses are well-protected against security issues and cyber attacks.
+Our platform offers comprehensive coverage for all of your company’s security threats, risks, vulnerabilities, and engagements.

 AWS Security Testing

-AWS permits security testing for User-Operated Services, which includes cloud offerings created and configured by the user.
-For example, an organization can fully test their AWS EC2 instance excluding tactics related to disruption of business continuity such as launching Denial of Service (DOS) attacks.
+One of the key features of AWS is its security testing for user-operated services, which includes cloud offerings created and configured by the user.
+For example, an organization can thoroughly test their AWS EC2 instance, excluding tactics that could disrupt business continuity, such as launching Denial of Service (DoS) attacks.

 AWS Penetration Testing

-These areas are not the limits of what can be penetration tested, but are commonly included during an AWS pen test.
+It is worth noting that these are not the only areas that can be tested, but are commonly included in an AWS pen test.

 Azure Security Testing